olivere/elastic/README.md

 An example is available [here](https://olivere.github.io/elastic/).

+An example for v5 with Elascticsearch, Kibana in docker-compose: [here](https://github.com/pcherednichenko/goek/).

 Here's a [link to a complete working example for v6](https://gist.github.com/olivere/e4a376b4783c0914e44ea4f745ce2ebf).

 Here are a few tips on how to get used to Elastic: